HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 ### Reflection
 This unit bridged theory and code.
 Working with synthetic and real data revealed how correlation and regression vary across scenarios.
 Modifying datasets deepened my grasp of noise, overfitting, and model sensitivity which is key for future AI modelling.

+See [References.md](./References.md) for a complete list of sources used throughout this project.

 ---

 ## Unit 4: Clustering & Similarity